 The The Night Attack at Târgoviște (Vlad's Night Attack) took place in 1462.
 Jun 16–17, 1462.

-Who won the The Night Attack at Târgoviște (Vlad's Night Attack)?
+What was the outcome of the The Night Attack at Târgoviște (Vlad's Night Attack)?

 The Ottoman Empire were victorious against the Wallachia.